 In the opinion of the management, no provision is considered necessary for the disputes mentioned above on the ground that there are fair chances of successful outcome of the appeals.

-(b) Commitments: (₹ in crore) Particulars As at 31 March 2020 As at 31 March 2019 Estimated amount of contracts remaining to be executed on capital commitments - 0.63
+Particulars As at 31 March 2020 As at 31 March 2019 Estimated amount of contracts remaining to be executed on capital commitments - 0.63

 45. Segment Reporting